unterstein/dcos-beer-demo/README.md

 ## 6. Elasticsearch as full text search
 Ok, still not enough data applications for you?
 Good!
 I have one more thing for you!
 We are already using Elasticsearch as a central logging sink.
 Now, we want to start another migration to synchronize our beer descriptions to Elasticsearch and add full text search to our beer descriptions.
-Simply go to `elasticsearch-migration` and run `dcos job add job-configuration.json` (TODO ADD) to add the job and `dcos job run migration` to execute it once.
+Simply go to `elasticsearch-migration` and run `dcos job add job-configuration.json` and `dcos job run elasticsearch-migration` to execute it once.

 Point your browser to your public IP on path `/search?q=hops` to see a similar answer: